Canntaireachd: Canntaireachd in contemporary piping

 For many instructors, singing, humming or somehow vocalizing remains the best means for conveying the subtleties of piobaireachd when teaching or rehearsing a tune.
 Major Archie Cairns, a noted piper, piping judge and instructor, maintains that pipers should sing or hum everything they play.

 Competitive piper and instructor Jim McGillivray has said: "Though canntaireachd, the piper's language, is not used as widely now as it was in centuries past, pipers still do - and should - sing."
 This school of thought maintains that written scores, even those published by Angus MacKay in his Collection of Ancient Piobaireachd (1838), are oversimplified and cannot convey the nuances of proper musical expression.

 As MacNeill noted: "There is a growing tendency, particularly among younger players... to place too much reliance on the printed score....The method of singing the tune is still of tremendous value, but it is not used often enough.
 Singing can bring out the nuances of expression in a tune, whereas staff (as every soloist knows) is limited, and must at times be very freely interpreted."

-Canntairreachd also has value for the contemporary piper because it allows researchers to study older tunes exactly as they were published in the original collections.
+Canntaireachd also has value for the contemporary piper because it allows researchers to study older tunes exactly as they were published in the original collections.
 As McGillvray puts it, "There is a great deal of room for interpretation in cantairreachd translation...
 Some syllables can mean more than one thing.
 Experienced players may wish to look at the original canntairreachd version to see if they can find something new or different in it."